aaronrucker990/osTicket-Prereqs/README.md

     2. Install PHP Manager 1.5.0 for IIS 10 (folder you unzipped on the desktop)
     3. Install Microsoft Visual C++ 2009 Redistributable Package

-Step 3
+Part 3

 Install osTicket v1.15.8
   1. Download osTicket (download from within lab files: link)
   2. Extract and copy the “upload” folder INTO c:\inetpub\wwwroot
   3. Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”

-Step 4
+Part 4

 Reload IIS (Open IIS, Stop and Start the server)
   1. Go to sites -> Default -> osTicket
   2. On the right, click “Browse *:80”

-Step 5
+Part 5

 Enable Extensions in IIS: Note that some extensions are not enabled